 Rev. David Wakeland

 David Wakeland was born in Hattiesburg, MS. He attended the University of Southern Mississippi where he graduated with a degree in history.
 After graduating he moved to St. Louis to attend Covenant Theological Seminary.
 During his seminary studies David took a year off for an internship with Dr. Joseph Pipa at Covenant Presbyterian Church in Houston.
 After graduating from seminary David accepted a call to the First Presbyterian Church in Muscle Shoals, AL where he served as pastor from 1986-1992.
 David has been the pastor at Southwest since the spring of 1992.
 He is married to Melinda Montague and they have four sons.

 Charles Reed was born and raised in Houston Texas.
 He is a graduate of Rice University and a student of Reformed Theological Seminary.
 Prior to his current position at Southwest Presbyterian Church, he worked as the youth group leader.
 Charles is a 12th generation Presbyterian and is thankful to get to serve the church in ministry

 Scott has been a part of the Houston music scene for over 20 years.
 When Scott is not playing piano at our Sunday services he can be found playing at the Houston Symphony.
 Singing to God to the sound of Scott's masterful work is the best way to praise God on Sunday mornings.

 Jess Wakeland, Office Director

 Jess is Rev. Wakeland's fourth son, and he is the person who handles the day-to-day activities and keeps things running smoothly at the church.
-He is also an outstanding piano player and occasionally fills in for Scott for worship services.
+He is also an outstanding piano player and occasionally fills in for Scott in worship services.